KHartwig/Disbotcito470/README.md

 You can access the guild data from both of these bots through the details page.

 Finally, you can add a bot at the home page by clicking the Create Bot link.
-Enter this discord token: `NDc1OTAyNzMxNTgwNzM1NDk5.Dkly-w.QOO6dwJ9sR3-0VAHu07dnHz35Sk`.
+Enter a bot token from discord.
 These tokens are generated with [discord’s developer portal](https://discordapp.com/developers/applications/).
 The bot’s profile (i.e. username and avatarUrl) is also managed at the developer portal.